jostylr/role-dnd-hybrid/src/rules.md

 Long rest (hours of resting, probably sleeping) restores all SP and MP.
 One can restore 20% LP naturally, though healing magic is the way to go if at all possible.

+### Limited LP

+The idea here is that there is a limited amount of damage that can be taken by anybody.
+So LP grows at 1 point per skill level.
+This will keep LP generally very low.
+MP Healing makes up the difference.
+Healing is 1LP per spell increment so getting good with healing is useful.
+Using the healing can happen after any damage, adding 1 increment to the action order.

+There is a base starting LP of 7 for PCs.

+This really changes the focus to defense.
+Any successful hit will do 1 point of damage at a minimum, but things like Constitution bonus can reduce other damage amounts down to 1.
+Bigger weapons do more damage, but even a dagger or fists can be dangerous.

+Healing can be done in negative LP states as well.
+The character is unconscious, but the healing can still be done.
+If damage goes below the negative of the max, they die (one healing magic roll is allowed before death happens).

+"Instant death" kind of results translate into a damage amount equal to the max LP.
+Not terribly in favor due to it breaking the increment level (maybe 25% of that per increment up to 4 levels).

 ## Attributes